 - writing scripts to automate tasks.

-What does it tell us about?
-About many things, and the most important is that large corporations are not afraid to build their business around the Python.
+What does it tell us?
+Many things and the most important is that large corporations are not afraid to build their business around Python.
 They are confident that the technology will live and keep on developing.
 Moreover, the variety of applications is also encouraging, which indicates a wide range of tasks that Python solves masterfully.